Sticky bomb: Development

 Macrae, Ismay and Churchill all saw fit to record these arguments over the technical issue of stickiness.
 As Eden had pointed out, there was a lot at stake.
-The British infantry and Home Guard had little with which to put up a fight against tanks and to any who had witnessed trials of Molotov cocktails and SIP grenades it was evident that they could do little to a modern tank other than to provide a blinding pall of smoke.
+The British infantry and Home Guard had little with which to fight against tanks and to any who had witnessed trials of Molotov cocktails and SIP grenades it was evident they could do little to a modern tank other than provide a blinding pall of smoke.
 What was needed was a hand weapon to deliver a coup de grâce by punching through the armoured plate.
-The sticky bomb could do the job and little else was available.
+The sticky bomb could do this and little else was available.

-In his memoirs, Ismay recalled that he never solved the puzzle of how to convey his very genuine concerns of the time to the right people.
-A thrown sticky bomb simply would not reliably stick to a vertical surface; the bomb would stick if it was thrown onto the top of a tank, where the plates were more or less horizontal – and thinner – but this reduced the throwing range to 20 yd at the most, getting that close would only be possible in an ambush or in street fighting.
+In his memoirs, Ismay recalled that he never solved the puzzle of how to convey his genuine concerns to the right people.
+A thrown sticky bomb simply would not reliably stick to a vertical surface; the bomb would stick if it was thrown onto the top of a tank, where the plates were more or less horizontal – and thinner – but this reduced the throwing range to 20 yd at most, getting that close would only be possible in an ambush or street fighting.

-Churchill considered any obstruction, however well-meaning, as singularly lacking in imagination.
+Churchill considered any obstruction, however well-meaning, as lacking in imagination.
 In the event of invasion, he foresaw a desperate fight to the last and after the war, he wrote about how he envisaged the use of the sticky bomb, "We had the picture in mind that devoted soldiers or civilians would run close up to the tank and even thrust the bomb upon it, though its explosion cost them their lives.
 There were undoubtedly many who would have done it".
-He also later recorded how he intended to use the slogan "You can always take one with you".
+He later recorded how he intended to use the slogan "You can always take one with you".

-Arguments rumbled on and there were endless delays.
+Arguments rumbled on and there were delays.
 Early versions of the sticky bomb were prone to leaks as well as breakage in transport.
-There were understandable concerns over the explosive charge, pure nitroglycerin is notoriously susceptible to the slightest knock but the mixture developed by ICI proved to be very safe even if it should get into the hinges of the storage boxes.
+There were concerns over the explosive charge, pure nitroglycerin is susceptible to the slightest knock, but the mixture developed by ICI proved to be safe even if it should get into the hinges of the storage boxes.
 By December 1940, fewer than 66,000 had been produced and the rate of production was disappointing at five to ten thousand per week.
-It was suggested that the original order of one million be reduced to 200,000.
-Minor improvements to the design were made, of which the most significant was to replace the glass flask with plastic.
-Finally, after passing all the required tests, the sticky bomb – now the No. 74 grenade Mk II – was accepted by the Ordnance Board; it was put into full-scale production and it became a service issue.
+It was suggested the original order of one million be reduced to 200,000.
+Minor improvements were made, the most significant was to replace the glass flask with plastic.
+Finally, after passing all the required tests, the sticky bomb – now the No. 74 grenade Mk II – was accepted by the Ordnance Board; it was put into full-scale production, and became service issue.

 On 14 May 1941, Lieutenant-General Sir Ian Jacob reflected:

-Between 1940 and 1943 approximately 2.5 million were produced.
+Between 1940–43 approximately 2.5 million were produced.